-My Weekend Fishing Report is two-fold: Review some of the Catch from the prior week’s fishing trips and do my own due diligence on weather patterns coming up to better prepare and navigate our upcoming fishing excursions.
+My Macro-to-Micro Analysis and Videos are my take on weather patterns coming up to better prepare and navigate our upcoming fishing excursions.

 When I spy some strong pattern I like with indicators to support it, I actively look for a narrative to justify the price action.
 Yes, you read that correctly: I look for a reason to justify the pattern, not the other way around.
 Because I believe:

-- Sentiment is often the ‘noise’ that tries to obscure price; and
+- Sentiment is often the ‘noise’ that tries to obscure price

-- Intermarket analysis is the Secret Tell that helps remove the noise and forecast a move before it happens.
+- Intermarket analysis is the decoder that helps telegraph a move before it happens

 And all of this weather pattern work is why I call myself a Strategic Technical Analyst.
 Technical Analysis is the science and art of reading a chart, for a pattern, that is made up from an AUCTION between buyers and sellers.
 And knowing when to enter or exit a trade, safely, is largely technical in nature.

-In Summary, each weekend I may listen to others review and report on the weather.
+In Summary, I may listen to others review and report on the weather.
 But weathermen can be wrong.
 I like to create my own models and interpret them.

 I guess you could say I like to make the weather.